getreu/tp-note/docs/source/tpnote--manual.md

     {{ fm_sort_tag }}-{{ fm_title }}--{{ fm_subtitle }}.{{ fm_file_ext }}

-A so called _sort-tag_ is a numerical prefix at the beginning of the filename.
+A so-called _sort-tag_ is a numerical prefix at the beginning of the filename.
 It is used to order files and notes in the file system.
 Besides numerical digits and whitespace, a _sort-tag_ can be any combination of `-_.` [^2] and is usually used as: